intellitrend/zabbix-iot-mqtt/README.md

 Finally, click "Add" to add the new host.

 Now, you need to configure a Zabbix Agent 2 instance to allow active checks for that host, which is required for `mqtt.get`.
-For that, the `Hostname` property needs to be changed in the config by adding `Sales Room`.
-If there's already a host name defined, separate the new one with a comma (multiple Hostnames are a new feature of the Zabbix Agent 2 in Zabbix 5.2).
+For that, the `Hostname` property needs to be changed in the Zabbix Agent 2 config by adding `im.ims-040B0BBF713C`.
+If there's already a host name defined, separate the new one with a comma (multiple Hostnames is a new feature of the Zabbix Agent 2 in Zabbix 5.2).

-For the remaining sensors, it's easiest to clone the first host and update the host name and topic.
+For the remaining sensors, it's easiest to clone the first host and update the visible name, host name and topic.

-If you're in a hurry, you can also just import all demonstration hosts by using the [Zabbix_Hosts-Sensors.yaml](templates/Zabbix_Hosts-Sensors.yaml).
+If you're in a hurry, you can also just import all demonstration hosts by using the [Zabbix_Hosts-Sensors.yaml](templates/Zabbix_Hosts-Sensors.yaml) and set your `Hostname` property to `im.ims-040B0BBF713C,im.ims-603E9BC40A24,im.ims-94B71112CFA4,im.ims-80D478BF713C`.